adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/list/v1/list/README.md

 13. `./linkItems` - if set to `true` the list will link all items to the corresponding pages
 14. `./showDescription` - if set to `true` each item's description will be rendered
 15. `./showModificationDate` - if set to `true` each item's last modification date will be rendered

+## Client Libraries
+The component provides a `core.wcm.components.list.v1` client library category that contains a recommended base CSS styling.
+It should be added to a relevant site client library using the `embed` property.

+It also provides a `core.wcm.components.list.v1.editor` editor client library category that includes JavaScript handling for dialog interaction.
+It is already included by its edit dialog.

 ## Information
 * **Vendor**: Adobe